DPR7/domoticz-ifttt/README.md

 8. Repeat IFTTT step by creating a 2nd applet but now with "Off" and devState=0
 9. Have Fun

 ## About
-I tried a couple of half-assed solutions for this problem out there...
+- I started Domoticz to link with IFTTT applets to use Google Home, but after adding 32 devices i stopped.

-- I started following the Domoticz instructions for IFTTT integration but it was going to take about 100 years for me to add all the devices is wanted in there.
+I found this script and forked this (Thnx DSwinton for the original!) and trying to improve it wherever i can.

-I found this script mostly out of frustration.
+Github is new for me, so bare with me when I try to merge, pull, push, etc...

-Now forked this (Thnx DSwinton) and trying to improve it wherever i can.
+Any comments?
+Please let me know what you think or like to be improved.